oleksandr-kriuchenko-lohika/httpcore5-issue/README.md

 Test execution hangs forever

 ## Observations
+- If both tests of the test suits are run the issue doesn't reproduce and all tests complete successfully
-Network traffic shows that mock server closes a connection immediately, however the future returned by `CloseableHttpAsyncClient.execute()` never completes.
+- Network traffic shows that mock server closes a connection immediately, however the future returned by `CloseableHttpAsyncClient.execute()` never completes.